zsofiaprincz/zerda-java-spring/README.md

 ### Getting Started
  - Fork this repository under your own account
  - Clone the forked repository to your computer
- - As opposed to the usual, please **commit only ONCE, at the end of the exam**
+ - As opposed to the usual thing, please **commit only ONCE, at the end of the exam**
  - All your answers and solutions should go in this repository

 ### What can I use?